-Netflix just released the Groundhog Day-esque Russian Doll, and already, fans are eager for more.
+Time to get back in the loop.
+In 2019, Netflix released the Groundhog Day-esque Russian Doll, and fans are eager for more.
 Starring and co-created by Orange Is the New Black’s Natasha Lyonne, the series follows Nadia, who keeps reliving the same night: the night she dies.
 But just because she seemingly solves one problem doesn’t mean her story’s over, does it?

 As the show continues, the two of them work together to solve the mystery and save each other’s lives while the world around them begins to collapse.
 Eventually, they manage to break the loop and avoid death.

-As for an official trailer, the Season 1 trailer dropped about a month before the episodes did.
-We should have a better idea of when to expect a new trailer when we know if and when there will be a Season 2.
+The Season 1 trailer dropped about a month before the episodes did.
+We should have a better idea of when to expect a new trailer when we know when there will be a Season 2.

 We don’t know, but since its creators pitched the series as three seasons to Netflix originally, it’s possible they planned each season to be about the same length.
 Season 1 was eight episodes long, and if there is a Season 2, it seems likely it could have the same number of episodes.

 What will the Russian Doll Season 2 plot be?